Webhook event catalogue

 - Use

 createdAtfor ordering.
 Every event includes acreatedAttimestamp set at the time the event was produced.
 Use this to determine the true sequence, not the order events arrive at your endpoint. - Always fetch the latest state.
-Events are thin notifications — they tell you something changed, not what the current state is.
-When you receive an event, call the relevant API (e.g. Get Payment Request) to retrieve the authoritative, up-to-date resource state before taking action.
+Events are thin notifications: they tell you something changed, not what the current state is.
+When you receive an event, call the relevant API (for example, Get payment request) to retrieve the authoritative resource state before taking action.

 - Don't hard-code lifecycle assumptions.
 Your handler may receive